anyaevostinar/SymbulationEmp/source/sgp_mode/DevNotes.md

 * Move ProcessSymOutputBuffer into SGPSymbiont to parallel host
 * Move SymDoMutation into SGPSymbiont to parallel host
 * Look at whether can move SymDonateToHost and SymStealFromHost into SGPSym
-* Look at fun_host_sym_stress_trans_compatibility_check to try to reduce code duplication of task-profile setups, possibly with decorator pattern, but also definitely just in own file
 * Move world properties back into protected and make necessary accesssors
 * Rename "SetReproCount" to lineage length since it's confusing (or did I already?)
 * Look into what is going on with SGPHost local sgp_config not working